For the sake of simplicity, the following acronyms will be used in this

 Password never expires

-User can't change password
+User cannot change password

 This account supports Kerberos AES 128 bit encryption